Design a Garden That Glows at Night

 Lotus Solar path lightLight the way with weatherproof Solar Path Lights.

-Include Lighting for Ambience and Saftety
+Include Gentle Lighting for Ambience (and Safety)

 Solar Bottle KitEarth-friendly tabletop solar lighting, such as this DIY Solar Bottle Lantern Kit, bring warm touch of ambient light without the hassle of extension cords.

-A white or pale-colored fence really glows at dusk, and can serve as a wonderful backdrop.
-I have a 20-ft length of picket fence painted a very pale sage green.
-On summer evenings you can still make it out at 10:30 p.m.
-Moving water catches moonlight in a magical way, and a little pond or self-contained water feature can take on a whole new life after dark.
+• Moving water catches moonlight in a magical way, and a little pond or self-contained water feature can take on a whole new life after dark.

 Solar-powered garden decorationsSolar-powered garden lights are sure to add a little magic.

-Last updated: 05/01/2023
+Last updated: 10/05/2023